List of Playboy Playmates of 1998: September

 Vanessa Gleason (born August 31, 1979; San Diego, California) is an American model and actress.
 She is Playboy Playmate of the Month for September 1998.

 October

 Laura Cover (born May 6, 1977, in Bucyrus, Ohio) is an American model and actress.
 She is Playboys Playmate of the Month for October 1998, and has appeared in numerous Playboy videos.
 Her centerfold was photographed by Arny Freytag.
 She is married to New York Yankees manager Aaron Boone.

 November

 Tiffany Taylor (born July 17, 1977) is an American nude model, best known for her many appearances in Playboy.
 She was Playboys Playmate of the Month for November 1998.

-She should not be confused with pornographic actress Tiffany Taylor.

 She had a small part in the third season of the HBO series True Blood in the episode "Everything is Broken" playing a human feeder for the Vampire League spokesperson.

 In 2019, she played a peripheral role in a murder case involving a businessman in Irvine, California.
 The murderer falsely used Taylor's name, photo, and likeness and claimed that his victim had eloped with her.